Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2021-04-07-post-quantum-lab.md

 If you have an idea of features do not hesitate and create an **[issue](https://github.com/mickahell/quantum_lab/issues/new)**.

+## 4.1.
+Live platform <a class="anchor" id="live"></a>
+A live version is available directly in your browser for prototype, testing experiments and science vulgarisation/demo.
+Also presenting how to use the image to create Quantum application to deploy everywhere --> [here](https://quantum-lab.xtraorbitals.xyz)

 ## 5. Annexes <a class="anchor" id="annexes"></a>
 ### Environment details